ceefit/android-trackpad/README.md

 activated once.
 When you close that terminal and open a new one, you'll need to reactivate it with:

+For starting the server:

+    cd server
     source venv/bin/activate

-For starting the services:

     python android-trackpad-server.py

+For starting the app:

+    cd app
     npm start

 ## Caveats